 In this course students are introduced to the huge variety of performances staged in London in venues including the National Theatre and Shakespeare's Globe, traditional West End theatres, and smaller scale, fringe and off-West-End theatres.
 The course examines the relationship between text and performance in theory and in practice, and, as appropriate, relates performance to changing social and cultural contexts.
-Theatre visits and performance analysis will be underpinned by class discussion, reading, examination of filmed performances, and individual research.
-Group visits include a backstage tour of the National Theatre in addition to attending performances.
+Theatre visits, if allowed, and performance analysis will be underpinned by class discussion, reading, examination of filmed performances, and individual research.
+As safety precautions allow, group visits include a backstage tour of the National Theatre in addition to attending performances.

 This course has an additional fee for admission to plays.

 Optional field studies are an excellent way to deepen your academic experience abroad.
 During your 1-credit field study course, you will participate in carefully planned excursions that allow you to explore the cultural, historical, and natural features of England and Northern Ireland.
 These overnight field experiences, combined with required academic components such as readings, research, and written assignments, will increase your understanding of the sites and locales visited.